 How to Use Buyer Personas for Your Target Industries

-For a marketing and/or sales-driven organization, having a well-developed sense of your buyer persona is critical.
-Personas reinforce and solidify your segmentation strategy and empower you to craft relevant messaging, offerings, and strategies for the prospects who mean the most to your business.
+For a marketing and/or sales-driven organization, having a well-developed sense of your buyer personas is essential.
+Personas reinforce and solidify your segmentation strategy and empower you to craft relevant customer experiences for prospects who mean the most to your business.

-Why is segmentation so vital when it comes to customer experience?
+That explains why it’s beneficial to your business, but why is segmentation so vital when it comes to the customer experience?

 - Concerns and pain points